ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 The `amr` claim, which represents Authentication Methods References, MAY be returned as part of [Hybrid Flow authentication](#hybrid) but MUST be returned as part of a [CIBA authentication flow](#ciba-flow).

-ID Tokens MUST be signed by Holders as specified in [section 8.6](https://openid.net/specs/openid-financial-api-part-2.html#jws-algorithm-considerations) of **[FAPI-RW]**.
+ID Tokens MUST be signed by Data Holders as specified in [section 8.6](https://openid.net/specs/openid-financial-api-part-2.html#jws-algorithm-considerations) of **[FAPI-RW]**.

-The ID Token returned from the Authorisation Endpoint MUST NOT contain any Personally identifiable information (PII) claims.
+The ID Token returned from the Authorisation Endpoint MUST NOT contain any Personal Information (PI) claims.

 An ID Token MUST not contain both a `vot` claim (see [Vectors of Trust](#vector-loas)) and an `acr` claim .